By Emily Gantt

 Choose bread, meats, and dog-safe veggies to dip.
 Pups can have all sorts of root vegetables like broccoli, cauliflower, green beans, and roasted potatoes, all of which make great dipping foods.
 As for the cheese, you can find kits for pretty cheap at most grocery stores.
 But if you can't find one, try this recipe:

 There's no better way to relax than with a soothing massage, but humans aren't the only mammals that enjoy them.
 Diffuse some lavender essential oil to promote relaxation, then take turns giving each other rubdowns.
 You can even warm stones and give stone massages a try.

 Trivia is a fun and often hilarious game to play with loved ones.
 Add a new twist to this activity with all dog questions!
 Take turns asking each other questions like "What is Queen Elizabeth's favorite breed of dog?"
 Spoiler alert: it's the Welsh Corgi!

-Obviously, your pup can't drink wine, but who says they can't have a tasting of their own?
-Make a few small batches of homemade dog treats ahead of V-day and store them in the freezer.
+If you really want to go all out, make a few small batches of homemade dog treats and store them in the freezer.
 When the big day comes, get a couple of each type out and let them defrost.
 Line them up on a fancy tray and let your pup decide which is best!